prof-rossetti/southernct-csc-443-201701/projects/rest-api/checkpoints/receiving-data/updating-records.md

-TBA - Handle PATCH requests to update an existing record.
+TBA - Handle PUT requests to update an existing record.